DR. AUSTIN REYNOLDS

 B.A.
 Indiana University, Bloomington

-Stacy is a second year PhD student in the Reynolds lab interested in human-pathogen coevolution and using genomics to measure population disease risk.
-She just completed her undergrad in Anthropology: Human Health and Biology at the University of Oklahoma.
+Stacy is a PhD candidate in the Reynolds lab interested in human-pathogen coevolution and using genomics to measure population disease risk.
+She is currently working on population disease risk and immune response differences between hunter-gatherer and agriculturalist populations in South Africa.

 Fernanda is a first year PhD student in the Reynolds Lab, who is interested in using bioinformatic approaches in omics data to understand human populations and diseases.
 Her undergraduate studies were in Biotechnology at the Benemérita